You may be thinking—procurement? I don’t see how that applies to my role as a project manager. Spoiler alert: it does.

 Develop the process for contract approval in advance, and track the process closely for as long as your project is running.
 Every time you add a new vendor or switch business partners, reevaluate your contract process and make adjustments, as needed, to remove obstacles.

 If this is your first project that involves procurement, you might feel it’s not necessary to micromanage your vendors.
 This hands-off approach may work for most of them, especially the vendors you’ve partnered with in the past, but it only takes a single delay to deliver a blow to your whole project.

 Develop a plan for how to communicate your procurement needs to vendors and track their ability to accomplish outlined objectives.
 Build in a range of measures that can gently nudge the vendors back onto a productive track, which may include cost sanctions for overruns and delays that are within the vendors’ span of control.

 Related Listen: How To Build Long-Term Loyalty With Virtual Contractors

 Procurement Management Software

-A good procurement management software setup can take your outline and turn it into real-world orders your vendors can process.
-Look into SaaS and cloud-based systems with updated safety and functionality updates.
+A good procurement management software setup can streamline vendor engagement, saving you tons of time and effort on manual processes.
+Look into software as a service (SaaS) and cloud-based systems with updated safety and functionality updates.